 After reciting the first decade of the Rosary, the woman added a phrase she did not know.

-In surprise, Sister Sasagawa repeated it after her.
+In surprise, Sr. Sasagawa repeated it after her.

 Then the woman advised her to add this phrase after each decade of the Rosary.

 The phrase is as follows: